People often ask me, should I go to business school?

 1. Don’t Go to Business School

-You learn nothing in B-School and an MBA is toilet paper.
+You learn nothing in business school and an MBA is toilet paper.
 There, I said it.
 And it needs to be said, especially now.
 “How can you say that – even you went to business school!”
 True.
 I have an MBA and it has served me well, but I’ll stand firm.
 Mine may be double-ply, but toilet paper nonetheless.

 The U.S. produces over 100,000 new MBAs each year.
 Every day yet another school advertises a new program, unimaginatively named after some schmoe just like all the others.
 Now, I’ll concede those 3 letters look good on your door, but only in the eyes of those with the same 3 letters on theirs.
 The people really shaking the earth don’t care.
 And now more than ever, the people shaking the earth are people like you: young, creative, curious and often self-taught.